Service endpoints overview

 Make sure that you copy the key, because you won't see it again.
 You will be required to know this secret key to complete your OAuth authentication and receive an Azure AD token.

-In Finance and Operations, go to System administration > Setup > Azure Active Directory applications.
+In the application, go to System administration > Setup > Azure Active Directory applications.

 Fill in the fields for the new record: